AABucket/Titanic-ML-PredictiveModel/README.md

 #### Embarked

 As there are only 2 values for the **Embarked** column it is best to fill those two values in with the most common port that people embarked on.
 That port is port "S" which was found through the .describe() function.

+#### Sex

+The **Age** column has string varibales which are "male" and "female", I have chosen to convert them to 1 and 0 as it will be easier for the models to understand integers.

+#### Embarked

+I have change the "C", "S", "Q" from the **Embarked** column to 0, 1, 2.

+## Numeric Dataset

+The dataset now is fully numeric and has no null values: